buviar/buviar.github.io/team/index.md

 # <i class="fas fa-users"></i>Team

 We have a collaborative research team from diverse backgrounds.
-The team includes students at all levels,
+The team includes students at all levels

 {% include section.html %}